 As of January 1 2020, the government gives a compensation with a maximum daily amount of 1027 SEK.
-This was increased to 1116 SEK as of January 1 2023.
+This was increased to 1116 SEK as of January 1 2023 and to 1218 SEK on January 1 2024.
 Temporary parental benefit (Vård av barn, VAB).
 For children under the age of 12 (and in certain cases under 16) temporary parental benefit can be paid.
 The benefit can be paid for 120 working days per year, when a parent needs to stay away from work due to a sick child.

 These days can be divided between the caretakers of the child, and not exclusively by the parents of the child.
 Parents of a seriously sick child can get an unlimited number of days until the age of 18.
 It is possible to get the benefit full time or part time.